- Has your dentist advised you to have your wisdom teeth extracted?

 - Decay, gum disease, and/or infection from inability to reach the tooth fully for proper oral hygiene

 - Cysts or tumor formation due impacted wisdom teeth

-Your dentist or our surgeon will recommend extraction if there is evidence that your wisdom teeth are likely to experience any of these issues in development.
-By removing these molars before complications arise, we can help prevent a painful and costly dental emergency.
+Our surgeons will recommend extraction if there is evidence that you may experience these issues in development.
+By removing these molars before complications arise, we can prevent a painful and costly dental emergency.

-Why should I choose Contemporary Facial & Oral Surgery for my wisdom teeth removal?
+Why Should I Choose Contemporary Implant & Oral Surgery for my Wisdom Tooth Removal?

-Dr. Stephen Chan and Dr. Aidan Phan are oral and maxillofacial surgeons trained and experienced in evaluating wisdom teeth to determine whether removal is recommended.
-When it is, we will provide a treatment plan that includes appropriate anesthesia or sedation options for your comfort.
+Dr. Stephen Chan and Dr. Aidan Phan are oral and maxillofacial surgeons.
+Our surgeons are experienced in evaluating wisdom teeth, and can determine if removal is recommended.
+When it is, they will provide a treatment plan.
+Your treatment plan will include the appropriate anesthesia or sedation options for your comfort.

-Our surgeons evaluate and perform wisdom teeth surgeries on a daily basis and help thousands of patients resolve their wisdom teeth problems every year.
-Unlike general dentists who may perform a small handful of cases, our surgeons’ experience may provide knowledge not available in other offices.
+Our surgeons help thousands of patients resolve their wisdom teeth problems every year.
+Therefore unlike general dentists, who may only perform a small handful of cases, our surgeons’ experience provides knowledge not available in other offices.